luisenriqueg/TicTacToe/README.md

 thus some of the functionality of some classes could have been achieved in a single main, which means it has been done this way deliberately.

-Despite of being platform specific (Visual Studio) it is easily modifiable to be multiplatform supported

 It's a fairly simple customazation of the well known tictactoe Game

 Characteristics: